Oscar Wendt: International career

-Having represented Sweden at U17, U19, and U21 levels, Wendt made his senior Sweden debut in January 2007 in a friendly game against Venezuela.
+Having represented Sweden at U17, U19, and U21 levels, Wendt made his Sweden senior team debut in January 2007 in a friendly game against Venezuela.
 Wendt was overlooked for a spot in Sweden's UEFA Euro 2016 squad despite a strong season in Bundesliga.

-Wendt retired from the national team in March 2017, having represented his country a total of 28 times.
+Wendt retired from the national team in March 2017, having represented the national team a total of 28 times.

 Personal life

 He is the son of former footballer Joakim Wendt, who played two seasons with IFK Göteborg.